MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 **Not all audio streaming features are supported**

-Cortana does support audio streaming via the AudioPlayer and embedded MP3s in the SSML audio tag, however not all Alexa features are supported.
+Cortana does support audio streaming via the AudioPlayer and embedded MP3s in the SSML audio tag.
+However, not all Alexa features are supported.
 See the [Audio Support](../tutorials/alexa-skill-import.md#audio-support) section of the Alexa import guide for more information.

 **No SessionEndedRequest sent when user closes Cortana in Windows**
 <!-- //TODO: should be fixed in RS3 Bug# 697923 -->